 How would you personalize this milk to please your palate?
 With a dash of cinnamon?
 A drip of hazelnut simple syrup?
 Share your tasty tweaks in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on July 27, 2011.
-Last updated: September 27, 2020 at 20:14 pm.
+Last updated May 7, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.